hmalphettes/cloudfoundry-vcapservices-java-helper/README.md

 VCAP_SERVICES parser
 ====================
+Usecase:
-Usecase: connect to databases provisioned by cloundfoundry in a java application deployed on cloudfoundry Auto-detect a cloudfoundry environment and fallback to a standard database setup transparently.
+* connect to databases provisioned by cloundfoundry in a java application deployed on cloudfoundry
+* Auto-detect a cloudfoundry environment and fallback to a standard database setup transparently.

+API 'design':
-API design: minimize changes to existing configs.
-Ignore databases APIs; parse JSON and produces URIs.
+* Minimize changes to existing configs.
+* Ignore databases APIs; parse JSON and produces URIs.
+* Minimize dependencies

 Usage
 =====